Fransz/mhwp-ipso/readme.md

 # MHWP\_IPSO

 ## Releases
+Release 0.8.0
+- We start in the right week, reservations in the past are no longer possible.
+- We log mail success and failures.
+- Dropped jQuery in the frontend.
+It only used for the validator.

 Release 0.7.1
 - We fetch details on demand now.
 The server cannot cope with fetching all server at once.
 - Fixed a bug in imageUrl (empyt url).